 Home | President's Message

-These are exciting times for the National Council on Radiation Protection and Measurements (NCRP) and I am happy to be at the helm as we embark on new opportunities in radiation protection for the 21st century have been sculptured by events, by medicine, and by horrific possibilities.
-The main event of course was the March 11, 2011 Fukushima nuclear reactor accident brought into vivid focus the need for updated radiation guidance and improved ways to communicate with the press, members of the general public, and other professionals.
-Another happening was the 2007 International Commission on Radiological Protection recommendations have generated interest around the world and they coincide with U.S. initiatives to update and revise our protection regulations.
+And the issues of radiation protection in the 21st century have been sculptured by events, by medicine, and by horrific possibilities.
+The main event of course was the March 11, 2011 Fukushima nuclear reactor accident and melt down which brought into vivid focus the need for improved radiation guidance and improved ways to communicate with the press, members of the general public, and other professionals.
+Another happening was the 2007 International Commission on Radiological Protection (ICRP) recommendations that have generated interest around the world and coincide with U.S. initiatives to update and revise our protection regulations.
 The remarkable increase in public exposure to medical radiological imaging (over 85 million computed tomography exams per year!) accentuates the need for continued protection guidance in this important medical advance in the beneficial uses of ionizing radiation.
 The unsettling nature of world affairs raises the possibility that a terrorist event with nuclear devices may occur on U.S. soil.
 The 2013 NCRP Annual Meeting entitled, “Population Dose and Impact on Exposed Populations” addressed many of these issues and was dedicated to the people of Fukushima who suffered after the earthquake, tsunami, and nuclear reactor accident.

 - NCRP Report No. 174 on Preconception and Prenatal Radiation Exposure: Health Effects and Protective Guidance (Chaired by Robert L. Brent).